+Q. How do I maximize growth and vigor of all the plants in my High-Sierra, mountain garden?
 This was a recent question… wow. there is really no short answer.
 I might say: “Plant very well, fertilize like crazy, mulch like crazy, water like crazy and prune like crazy” and that would be accurate but few would get the implications… here goes.

 There are as many different types of gardens as there are ecosystems and personalities of gardeners.
 High Sierra gardens tend to fall into just a few MAIN categories (with infinite variations therein).
 1).
 To the east, the high-desert, sage-scrub ecosystem gardens are sparse with an abundance of silvery, spiky or succulent foliage, accent boulders, and rocky mulch.
 2).
-Rock-gardens highlight the beauty and rugged nature of high elevation species that nestle in crevices and hug the boulders.
+Rock-gardens highlight the beauty and rugged nature of high elevation species that nestle in crevices and hugging the boulders.
 3).
 Our abundance of pine, fir, and cedar create ideal conditions for lush woodland / forest gardens.
 4).
 Many of us also have some sort of vegetable and / or herb garden in the ground, raised-bed or pot.

-For fuller greener landscapes that grow best and fill-in quickly here is my advice: plant well in wide holes with ample mature compost (it is vital but it breaks-down quickly); fertilize very well at planting and at least once a year after that; water regularly, deeply, and broadly as the root-system expands out ; AND mulch, very, very, very, well on top of the soil with ground-up wood or bark that insulates and shades the soil and provides a long-term source of more and more humus (mature compost), working into the soil, as the mulch breaks-down.
+For fuller greener landscapes that grow best and fill-in quickly here is my advice: plant well in wide holes with ample mature compost (it is vital but it breaks-down quickly); fertilize very well at planting and at least once a year after that; water regularly, deeply, and broadly as the root-system expands out ; AND mulch, very, very, very, well on top of the soil with ground-up wood (“double-run” native wood chips) or bark that insulates and shades the soil and provides a long-term source of more and more humus (mature compost), working into the soil, as the mulch breaks-down.

 Ok, I should back-up… I’ve seen many dozens of soil analyses for Truckee and Tahoe soils over the years and with one or two exceptions, they all show, roughly, the same results.
 For all intents and purposes, we have what anyone else would consider “mineral sub-soil” as our “topsoil”.
 We have ~0.0001% organic matter, ~0.0001% nitrogen (N), moderate but ample phosphorous and potassium, plentiful micronutrients (in our glacial rock-dust) with the exception of slight deficiencies in Ca (calcium) and S (sulfur).
 The up-side is that when you incorporate mature compost into our “dirt” and add a little organic nitrogen, it turns into pretty good soil.